 So, if you are waiting to exhale, making an effort to re-start your breathing when you become aware of it may not be helpful to you in the long run.
 In fact, the more you try to control your breathing, the more effortful it will become.
 It would be better to simply feel more deeply into your body state when you notice your breath getting tense: to activate your body sense.
 Rosen Method Bodywork practitioners, as well as some somatic psychotherapists, can help you to notice your body state when the practitioner senses, through touch, that your breathing has become more effortful or tense.
 Is there anxiety or fear?
 Longing or desire?
 A feeling like you are stuck and can't move?

-The real body sense, the body sense experience that is true for you in the present moment of experience, is always heralded by a relaxation response.
+The real body sense—the body sense experience that is true for you in the present moment of experience—is always heralded by a relaxation response.
 And this is why real body sense explorations are so conducive to health and well-being.
 Relaxation improves breathing and thus blood flow, promotes the cleansing of toxic stress hormones, and enhances immune function.
-A good cry, a deep meditation, a real encounter with one's fullest sensations of fear or joy, moving and exercising with awareness: these are all equivalent forms of activating your body sense for improved health.
+A good cry, a deep meditation, a real encounter with one's fullest sensations of fear or joy, or moving and exercising with awareness: these are all equivalent forms of activating your body sense for improved health.